frc461/Rowdy24/doc/robot/README.md

 ## Robot Class

 The [`Robot`](../../src/main/java/frc/robot/Robot.java) class is the base Java class that is automatically run by the virtual machine (via [`Main`](../../src/main/java/frc/robot/Main.java)) on the RoboRIO of the robot after deployment.
 That means that through deployment, the physical robot executes the methods within this class.
-The methods can be run periodically and upon initialization of the robot.
+The methods can be run periodically and upon initialization of a certain operational mode.
+Modes include "deployment"/"robot," "disabled," "autonomous," "teleop," and "test."
+Each "period" or "tick" by default lasts 20 ms, so periodic functions to be called will run automatically every 20 ms.

 ### Methods

-- `robotInit()` - called once when the robot is initialized
+- [`robotInit()`](../../src/main/java/frc/robot/Robot.java#L28) - called once when the robot is initialized
-- `robotPeriodic()` - called periodically regardless of current mode
+- [`robotPeriodic()`](../../src/main/java/frc/robot/Robot.java#L49) - called periodically regardless of current mode
-- `disabledInit()` - called once when the robot is disabled
+- [`disabledInit()`](../../src/main/java/frc/robot/Robot.java#L65) - called once when the robot is disabled
-- `disabledPeriodic()` - called periodically when the robot is disabled
+- [`disabledPeriodic()`](../../src/main/java/frc/robot/Robot.java#L69) - called periodically when the robot is disabled
-- `autonomousInit()` - called once when the robot enters autonomous mode
+- [`autonomousInit()`](../../src/main/java/frc/robot/Robot.java#L77) - called once when the robot enters autonomous mode
-- `autonomousPeriodic()` - called periodically when the robot is in autonomous mode
+- [`autonomousPeriodic()`](../../src/main/java/frc/robot/Robot.java#L87) - called periodically when the robot is in autonomous mode
-- `teleopInit()` - called once when the robot enters teleoperated mode
+- [`teleopInit()`](../../src/main/java/frc/robot/Robot.java#L91) - called once when the robot enters teleoperated mode
-- `teleopPeriodic()` - called periodically when the robot is in teleoperated mode
+- [`teleopPeriodic()`](../../src/main/java/frc/robot/Robot.java#L105) - called periodically when the robot is in teleoperated mode
 - There are other methods for different robot modes that are similar in dynamic to the aforementioned mode methods

 ## Rowdy24 Robot Implementation